Artful-Angels/code-jam/README.md

 <img src="https://user-images.githubusercontent.com/65498475/180652320-46cf78bb-ecd0-4305-a37c-09fb9bdea69b.svg" alt="BugSweeper logo" width="500">

-A minesweeper game with totally no bugs
+A minesweeper game with totally no bugs.

 ---

-# Introduction #
+## Introduction

-BugSweeper is a multiplayer minesweeper game made for the Python Discord code jam 9 using the websockets technolegy
+BugSweeper is a multiplayer minesweeper game made for the Python Discord code jam 9 using the websockets technology.

-The game contains absolutely no bugs at all

 ---
-# How do I play
+## How do I play?

 - `Creating a game` Press "new game" to generate a new game, enter your nickname and press "join"

 - `Joining a game` Enter a game code, enter your nickname and press "join"